thecdil/fire-lines/pages/00_firelines.md

 {% include essay/marginnote-image.html id="tellus-note" text="Coeur d'Alene Timber Protective Association Seventeenth Annual Report" image="cda_tpa1922"%}

-All of the 1920s, in fact, were plagued by drought and large fires that raged.

 Of course, this is decidedly not to suggest that climate change isn’t real, or that droughts and heat waves in the West are not growing more intense and more common.
 All of that, too, is a part of the Pyrocene.
 But if there’s anything that can be learned from the early firefighters of the Northwest, it is this: suppression never works.
 Not of fires.
 Not of stories.
 Not of memories.
 Not of fear.
 And most definitely not of history—not of complicating, temporally expansive context.

 One thing is notably missing from the University of Idaho’s archives.
 Though the university sits on the homelands of the Nimiipuu (Nez Perce), Palus (Palouse) and Schitsu’umsh (Coeur d’Alene) tribes, it lacks any historical artifacts or accounts that relate to the relationships between these tribes and fire.

 On the one hand, this makes sense.
 There’s a deeply understandable lack of trust, and desire not to give Indigenous knowledge and artifacts to colonial institutions that will, at best, ignore or misuse them.

 But it feels important to acknowledge their absence.
 Today, Indigenous perspectives on fire are more valued by the colonial society than they ever have been before—a value arguably born of necessity and terror.
-And yet, these perspectives can still make certain people uncomfortable, and complicate what might otherwise seem like simple questions.
+Yet these perspectives still raise many complicating questions.

 One of these questions is whether or not we have a right to expect that our homes won’t burn.
 As Drader explains, “A central concept in traditional Nez Perce fire knowledge is that fire cannot be ‘owned’ (interviewee) or controlled: ‘if the fire is naturally started, like through lightning...[residents] can’t live in a dangerous area and expect...the Forest Service to come and put the fire out just because you have your house there’ (interviewee).
 Thus, in the Nez Perce view, people who live in fire prone areas accept a certain level of risk.”

+This complicates our ability to view those people whose houses are lost to fire as victims of something that should not be happening, and it highlights the places where fire intersects with other social and economic problems.
+When wealthy communities are impacted by fire, the insurance payouts are generous, and the houses are rebuilt—often larger, more expensive, and more luxurious versions.
+In many low-income Northwestern communities impacted by fire, however, this is not the case.
+People lose everything, and are left without a safety net to fall back on, amid a landscape where the rising costs of housing amplify the unequal effects of climate change.
+In many ways, this inequality lies at the heart of the problem.
+During periods of heavy fire and smoke, those who work outside and those who are unhoused suffer—by far—the most.

-In other words, it’s important to remember that we are living in fire’s home, not the other way around.
+In this context, it remains important to remember that we are living in fire’s home, not the other way around.
 If the arrival of fire surprised us, it’s not because it was unexpected; it’s because we were immersed in an amnesiac culture all along.

 .